aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/CursedSkull.md

 - DoDamage 1, 2 or 3 happens depending on which one fits its condition requirements
 - Yield for 0.5 seconds

-## Move 3 - Prepare for explosion
+## Move 3 - Prepare for explosion with 2 `charge`
-Brace themselves by increasing their `charge` to explode on the next actor turn.
+Prepares themselves to explode on the next actor turn by setting their `charge` to 2.
 No damages are dealt.

 ### `dontusecharge` set to true
 This move always sets `dontusecharge` to true which means `charges` will not get zeroed out in [post action](../../Battle%20flow/Action%20coroutines/DoAction.md#post-action).